 SO, YOU WANT TO BE A . . .
 CONSERVATION BIOLOGIST

-Krithi recommends putting down your phone or iPad every so often and getting out there to explore the world around you.
+Krithi recommends putting down your phone or tablet every so often and getting out there to explore the world around you.
 She encourages going for a walk or a hike, while seeing unknown places and meeting new people.

 GET INVOLVED

 “You don’t have to sit back and say ‘I can’t do anything’,” Krithi says.
-“Little things like posting things on social media, posting a picture, or sending a text message, they all have a huge power.”
+“Little things like posting things on social media, posting a picture, or sending a text message, they all have a huge power.